-- Demolishing non-historic features and constructing two small additions, - Replacing the front door and portico in-kind, - Install storm windows in the side porch, and - Alter the fenestration on three elevations.
+- Demolishing non-historic features and constructing two small additions, - Replace the wood front door in-kind, - Install storm windows in the side porch, and - Alter the fenestration on three elevations.

 Note: changes to the hardscape shown in the plans are illustrative only and are not part of this HAWP proposal.
 The applicant will return with a new HAWP or an amendment to this HAWP in the future with any hardscape alterations.